-If you have light hair already, the dye process is as simple as the application of the color to your hair in most cases.
-For those with darker hair who want a brighter red, it is a two step process:
+If you have light hair already, the dyeing process is as simple as the application of the color to your hair in most cases.
+For those with darker hair who want a brighter red, it is a two-step process:

 - Lightening your hair

 There are many different shades of red hair color, and there are even slight variations on the main shades that can individualize your color and let you add your own unique touch or better match a shade to your skin tone and eyes.

 - Bright red

 - Mahogany and fashion shades